 • Are adequate resources available?

-• Does the calculation policy prioritise learning/use of efficient and accurate methods of calculation for all pupils?
+• Does the calculation policy prioritise learning/use of efficient and accurate methods of calculation for all learners?

 • Is the marking policy reasonable and clear?